 One of the benefits of Topock is that there is very little traffic.
 The average commute to work is 0.00 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Topock is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Topock does not have a public transit system used by locals to get to and from work.

 The population of Topock has one of the lowest overall levels of education in the country: only 0.00% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.